 Cover photo credit: Brooke Lark

-Whether it is dabbling in veganism for the month, trying to get more fruit and veg in, or just finding your new favourite veg, everyone can do with a little more green in their lives.
-So whatever you decide to do this January, we are on hand to help you explore plant-based food, with exclusive content including articles, recipes, and more.
-Here are our top 5 tips to help you get started this Veganuary.
+Whether it’s dabbling in veganism for the month, trying to get more fruit and veg in, or just finding your new favourite veg, everyone can do with a few more plants in their lives.
+So whatever you decide to do this January, we’re sharing our top 5 tips to help you get started.

 1. Stock up on staples

-Chances are your pantry is already full of vegan items – beans, lentils, rice, dry pasta, cereal, peanut butter… These will become the cornerstones of your vegan diet – but don’t forget the fruit and veg!
-Once you start seeing how many options vegans have, you’ll uncover a world of possibility within your diet (and end up definitely hitting your 5-a-day, without even trying).
+Chances are your pantry is already full of plenty of vegan items – beans, lentils, rice, dry pasta, cereal, peanut butter… These will become the cornerstones of your vegan diet – but don’t forget the fruit and veg!
+Once you start seeing how many options vegans have, you’ll uncover a world of possibility within your diet (and you’ll definitely end up hitting your 5-a-day, without even trying).

-Top Tip: Quinoa is a great rice substitute high in protein – coming in at 8g protein per cup.
-Plus, it is a complete protein, meaning it contains all 9 amino acids our body needs.
+Top Tip: Quinoa is a great rice substitute that is high in protein – coming in at 8g of protein per cup.
+Plus, it’s a complete protein, meaning it contains all 9 amino acids our body needs.

 2. It’s all about substitution